 I was speaking through an interpreter, and I was thinking, This is so surreal.
 I was here a couple of years ago in a very different capacity, surrounded by armed men and women and trying to talk about political stability and now I’m actually doing something worth doing.

 In the beginning, these farmers would not shake my hand — more as a cultural thing, not out of disrespect.
-But fast-forward a year later, and we had three processing facilities and had exported over a hundred kilos of saffron.
+But fast-forward a year later, and we had three processing facilities and had exported over 100 kilos of saffron.

 DL: How big is the business now?

 KJ: We are the largest private employer of Afghan women.
-We hired just under 2,000 women this past harvest last October, and we now work with more than 300 farmers.
+We’ve hired upward of 3,700 women, and we now work with more than 300 farmers.

 The farmers don’t just shake my hand now — they also take selfies with me.